 All you need is a standard 10-gallon terrarium, which will house up to 1 male and two females, a water bowl, and a heating pad at the bottom to provide warmth.

 Another common household lizard, the bearded dragon, has a captive lifespan between 8 to 12 years.

-Make sure to feed your bearded dragon lots of insects, and spray with water every day to watch them grow and live full lives.
+Ensure to feed your bearded dragon lots of insects and spray with water every day to watch them grow and live full lives.

 The blue-tongued skink has a captive lifespan of 12 to 20 years and is the best suited among the skink family to live in captivity.

 Blue-tongued skins are very slow-moving and rarely even open their mouths, so you don’t have to worry about one biting you.

 These tiny critters are easy to care for, requiring a 20-gallon aquarium, a bowl of water, and an assortment of fruits and insects to munch.

 A crested gecko will live in captivity for 12 to 20 years and has become a favorite among reptile enthusiasts.